Nafees10/qscript/spec/syntax.md

 }
 ```

-In case of functions of type void, `return null;` can be used to terminate execution, like:
+In case of functions of type void, `return;` can be used to terminate execution, like:
 ```
 function void main(){
 	# ..
-	return null;
+	return;
 	# anything below wont be executed
 }
 ```